What Is the Number One Drug Used by Teens? (2026)

 Updates list:

-Parents should stay up to date on the latest trends in teenage drug use to easier communicate with their teens making it less of a “taboo” topic in the home.
+Parents should stay up to date on the latest trends in teenage drug use so they can communicate with their teens more easily and make substance use less of a “taboo” topic in the home.

 Drug use among teens is not just a current problem.
-From the psychedelic era of the 1970s, to heightened cocaine use in the 90s—teens are particularly vulnerable to trendy drugs often glorified in pop culture, music and media.
+From the psychedelic era of the 1970s, to heightened cocaine use in the 90s, teens are particularly vulnerable to substances that may be normalized or glorified through pop culture, music, social media, and peer groups.

 Teen Drug Abuse

-Of course, this doesn’t mean “all teens do drugs” as sometimes portrayed in the media.
-However, parents should be mindful that the earlier teens try drugs, the risk for developing a problem in adulthood increases.
+Of course, this does not mean “all teens do drugs,” as sometimes portrayed in the media.
+However, parents should be mindful that the earlier teens try drugs or alcohol, the more important it becomes to address risk factors, mental health concerns, and patterns of repeated use early.

 Credits: https://drugabusestatistics.org/teen-drug-use/